 In her new position, McBride is committed to working with the UNOS Board, federal partners, Congress, and members of the organ donation and transplant system to pursue projects and initiatives that build on ongoing successes while addressing community needs and concerns.

 “I and my team share a bold vision for a more equitable, inclusive, and responsive UNOS,” McBride explains.
 “The field is constantly evolving and we are evolving with it.
 Our community is both innovative and forward-looking, and working together, we will challenge ourselves to reach even higher heights.”

 Key areas of focus identified by McBride for system-wide advancement include patient engagement and empowerment, advocating for holistic, evidence-based, patient-centered policy solutions at the federal level, and optimizing the requirements of the OPTN Contract, including opportunities to better support research into equitable access to care and the national waitlist.
 McBride will seek support from both the Board of Directors and the community for these and other improvement opportunities.

-The Congressionally mandated report from the National Academies of Sciences, Engineering and Math (NASEM), as well as the report from the Senate Committee on Finance, will continue to inform efforts to improve, expand and engage.
+The Congressionally mandated report from the National Academies of Sciences, Engineering and Medicine (NASEM), as well as the report from the Senate Committee on Finance, will continue to inform efforts to improve, expand and engage.

 “Dr. McBride has the know-how, the experience, the relationships and the integrity to lead UNOS into an even brighter future,” says Jerry McCauley, M.D., President of the UNOS Board of Directors.
 “From her robust working relationship with the Health Resources and Services Administration (HRSA) to her decades of experience managing, leading and serving at UNOS, Dr. McBride is uniquely qualified to serve as Interim CEO and to help lead the community during this unprecedented moment.”